ZAHON/rilix-ui/core/src/hooks/use-counter/README.md

 ## Usage

-The `useCounter` hook manages a numeric state, providing methods to increment, decrement, set, and reset its value.
-You can define an `initialValue`, set `min` and `max` bounds.
+The `useCounter` hook simplifies managing a numeric state, providing a robust solution for use cases such as quantity selectors, sliders, or pagination controls.
+It offers a clean and declarative way to handle a number that needs to stay within specific boundaries.

 ```tsx
 import { component$, $ } from '@builder.io/qwik';